ianxek/odin/README.md

 so if array is `[1,1,4]` then the running sum is `[1,1+1,1+1+4]`.
 That sum is computed in-place ;
 what gets timed (in millions of i32 per second) is the latter computation, not the filling up of the array.

-__Results__ : For my initial try, with full compiler optimization, Odin is 5 times slower as CPP compiled with clang12 and -O3, which means it is about as fast as CPP compiled with no optimization.
+__Results__ : For my initial try, with full compiler optimization, Odin (version dev-2021-12:0548db42) is 5 times slower as CPP compiled with clang12 and -O3, which means it is about as fast as CPP compiled with no optimization.  _N.B.
-_N.B.
 That is before feedback from the community_ : I will post an additional modified code after the probable suggested modifications.